Skip to content

 Up to 25% of coursework can be transferred toward either program courses or electives, with up to 15 credit hours for Regular Standing and 9 for Advanced Standing.

-Up to 67 credits may be transferred from a two year institution and applied towards the online B.A. in Social Work.
+Up to 67 credits may be transferred from a regionally accredited institution and applied towards the online B.A. in Social Work.
 You can learn more about our transfer policy on our admissions page.

 You may transfer up to 9 credits and apply them toward the online DSW program.
 You can learn more about our admissions policy here.